FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/signed-in-with-text-area.png" alt="The application when logged in with the text area for updating the data." class="img-fluid" figure=false %}

-Now go to your Vue app and type some message in the `textarea` and click the Submit button.
-You can now see that message under **User data** in **Users** tab in the FusionAuth dashboard.
+Go to your Vue app and type some text in the `textarea` and click the Submit button.
+You can now see that message under **User data** in **Users** tab within the FusionAuth dashboard.

 ## Conclusion

-Congrats, you have built a Vue app that can log in, log out, and modify user data.
-This article provides a foundation for implementing OAuth using FusionAuth, and there are a bunch of other features, components, and routes that you can add.
+Congrats, you have built a Vue application which allows a user to log in, log out, and modify their user data.
+This article is a foundation for implementing OAuth using FusionAuth.
+There are a bunch of other features, components, and routes that you could add to expand this application.

 Again, here's [the code](https://github.com/fusionauth/fusionauth-example-vue) that you can fork and experiment with.